 Industrial Mechanics make parts using various hand and machine tools.
 They perform welding and fabrication, installation of fluid power systems, pumps, valves and piping and possess basic electrical skills.
-They also perform machine repair and trouble-shooting of industrial mechanical systems and material-handling equipment and have skills in rigging of loads and crane operations.
-This program appeals to students who have a mechanical aptitude and enjoy hands on work.
+They also perform machine repair and troubleshooting of industrial mechanical systems and material-handling equipment and have skills in the rigging of loads and crane operations.
+This program appeals to students who have a mechanical aptitude and enjoy hands-on work.
 They need to be organized and enjoy a challenge while working both independently and as part of a team.

-- Small class sizes and hands on learning environment provides graduates with advanced Industrial knowledge and skills.
+- Small class sizes and a hands-on learning environment provide graduates with advanced Industrial knowledge and skills.